Need to know

 Contacts

 CTP insurance in WA is called Motor Injury Insurance and is operated by the Insurance Commission of Western Australia.
-CTP insurance is fault based – you'll only be covered if you weren't negligent and not at fault.
+CTP insurance is fault based – you'll only be covered if you weren't negligent and are not at fault.

-If you are injured in an accident and not at fault you are covered for:
+If you are injured in an accident and not at fault, you are covered for:

-- pain and suffering
+- Compensation for pain and suffering (and other general damages)

 - loss of wages